foundry-rs/starknet-foundry/design_documents/transactional_testing/transactional_testing.md

 said scenarios only (submit_txn, call, etc.).
 This would make for more confusing flow, if not used correctly (lack of intuitive separation of concerns for std funcs).

+### 3. Providing extra library to a language instead for running those kinds of tests
+Let's say we do it in python:
+We could develop a library which does all that, with python + starknet.py
+Pros:
+- Running arbitrary code is easy
+- RPC methods already supported in starknet.py (less work to be done)
+Cons:
+- Inconsistent codebase (have to include python tooling setup for tests)
+- No existing runner re-using (would have to integrate with pytest or something like that)

 ## Scope for MVP